 Throughout these developmental years, the Aquarium distinguished itself as a research facility beyond the role of museum collections and display of aquatic life.
 The growth and success of the Aquarium program was well received by the public and private funders alike.
 Museum visitors grew annually and foundation and corporate contributors supported the efforts.
 By the mid 1960s, these successes called for the expansion or development of a larger aquarium in Cleveland.
 After several proposals to relocate the facility, an expansion of the existing facility was agreed upon and a $300,000 grant from the Leonard C. Hanna Jr. Fund supported the tripling of the existing site.
 The continued growth of the Aquarium included cooperative efforts with universities and other aquarium programs.
 These initiatives enhanced its stature in the world of aquatic science.
 The species collection represented worldwide contributions of varieties of freshwater and ocean specimens.

 The early 1980s brought additional debate with the city which would decide the Aquarium’s future.
 Plans brought by private developers to relocate the Aquarium with other maritime museums in the Nicholson building (East 55th at Lake Erie shore) conflicted with the city’s proposal to develop the lakefront at East 9th Street to include a new aquarium.
 The administration of Mayor George Voinovich prevailed to support the downtown plan which never materialized as announced—instead the Rock and Roll Hall of Fame and the Great Lakes Science Center occupy the space.
-By 1985, structural problems due to salt water corrosion emerged at the Gordon Park facility.
-Collapsed ceiling panels forced its closure in June, 1985 and further negotiations removed the Aquarium’s contents and program from CMNH oversight at Gordon Park to the Cleveland Metroparks Zoo in 1986 with continued hope of a new facility at the Inner Harbor.
-Discussions among Aquarium supporters remained active through 2009, when developer Jeff Jacobs announced a project partnering with external developers and consultants to locate an Aquarium in the downtown flats.
+By 1985, structural problems due to saltwater corrosion emerged at the Gordon Park facility.
+Collapsed ceiling panels forced its closure in June 1985 and further negotiations removed the Cleveland Aquarium’s contents and program from CMNH oversight at Gordon Park to the Cleveland Metroparks Zoo in 1986 with continued hope of a new facility at the Inner Harbor.
+Discussions among aquarium supporters remained active through 2009, when developer Jeff Jacobs announced a project partnering with external developers and consultants to locate a new aquarium in the downtown Flats.